mguenther/idem/README.md

 (*) This is simply a call to `UUID.randomUUID().toString()` which incorporates generation (cf. `randomUUID()`) and encoding (cf. `toString()`).

+You can run the benchmarks for yourself of course.
+The module `idem-benchmark` contains all benchmarks that can be run by selecting the Maven profile `benchmark` when building the solution.

 ## License

 This work is released under the terms of the Apache 2.0 license.